Description of corporate governance practice

-Collective decision-making was enshrined about the participation of any organisation that is part of the Gazprom Neft Group in another organisation, whether commercial or non-commercial, along with an indication of the circle of decision-makers.
+Collective decision-making was enshrined about the participation of any organization that is part of the Gazprom Neft Group in another organization, whether commercial or non-commercial, along with an indication of the circle of decision-makers.
 Matters that fall within the purview of the Gazprom Neft PJSC Board of Directors are submitted to the Gazprom Neft PJSC Management Board for a preliminary decision.

 The decision-making procedure was specified for the Board of Directors, General Meeting of Shareholders and General Meeting of Participants of Gazprom Neft subsidiaries.
 The involvement of representatives in the governing bodies of the Gazprom Neft Group is based on the principles of balance and professionalism.
 Decisions are adopted collectively and administered from the top down, thus making it possible to maximise the effectiveness of the decisions.

 The management structure of joint ventures in which the Gazprom Neft Group has an interest has been formalised and approved.
 In order to effectively manage them, the Company has established the concept of an asset curator whose functional responsibility is to coordinate the management of the joint venture.

 The Boards of Directors of subsidiaries are formed in accordance with the established principles of functional subordination and the participation of corporate function employees.
 The candidates for the Boards of Directors and Audit Commissions of subsidiaries are approved annually by an order of the Gazprom Neft CEO.